by Benno Dörflinger

 The Black Forest was already known as ore-rich mountains in ancient times. at Badenweiler Roman mining can already be proven.
 The mining of the silver ore veins in the upper Wiesentai seems to have started on a larger scale around the year 1150.
 Already in 1288 the now prosperous citizens of Todtnau received the right to build a parish church and a cemetery from the monastery of St. Blasien in return for payment of 100 silver marks, which is around 24 kilograms based on today's weight.
 The Todtnau seal, known since 1341, shows a miner with a mallet, iron and lamp and is one of the oldest German city coats of arms with a mining depiction.

-At that time, mining was carried out by so-called "slaves" with their partners, comparable to today's craft business with master craftsmen, journeymen and other assistants.
+At that time, mining was carried out by so-called “slaves” and their partners, comparable to today's craft business with masters, journeymen and other assistants.

 Between the years 1285 and 1355 the following mines were in operation in the Todtnau district: